Bjmrzd/Bjmrzd/README.md

 - I'm learning to code and gain skills in multiple programming languages in hope to one day be able to work on video games.
 - I like to think about game design and gameplay ideas for possible games of different genre and exploring different settings as well as writing stories.
 - In my spare time i try to deepen my understanding of tools that can help me make games like Blender, Godot or Unity for example.

-- Interest: Roguelike, Metroidvania, Point and clicks, Visual Novel, MMORPG, JRPG, Soulslike, etc ...
+- Interest: Drawing, Writing, Reading, Playing video games, Rating Series and Movies and Improving my knowledge

 ## Skills: